estnltk/estnltk/docs/tutorials/dependency_syntax.rst

 VISLCG3Parser class
 -------------------

-The class :class:`~estnltk.syntax.parsers.VISLCG3Parser` can be used to customize the settings of VISLCG3 based syntactic analysis (e.g. provide the location of the parser, and the pipeline of rules), to parse the text with the custom settings, and to get a custom output (e.g. the original output of the parser).
+The class :class:`~estnltk.syntax.parsers.VISLCG3Parser` can be used to customize the settings of VISLCG3 based syntactic analysis (e.g. provide the location of the parser, and the pipeline of rules), and to get a custom output (e.g. the original output of the parser).

 :class:`~estnltk.syntax.parsers.VISLCG3Parser` can be initiated with the following keyword arguments: